espressif/esptool/README.md

 ### Easy Installation

 You will need [either Python 2.7 or Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.
-Since esptool.py v1.3, esptool.py works on either Python 2.7 or Python 3.x.

 The latest stable esptool.py release can be installed from [pypi](http://pypi.python.org/pypi/esptool) via pip:

 ```
 $ pip install esptool
 ```

+(Note: [stable esptool release](https://github.com/espressif/esptool/releases/) is currently v1.x series, which does not support ESP32.
+See next section for manual installation.)

 With some Python installations this may not work and you'll receive an error, try `python -m pip install esptool` or `pip2 install esptool`.